 Going Concern

 At each reporting period, management exercises judgment in assessing the Company's ability to continue as a going concern by reviewing the Company's performance, resources and future obligations.
+See also note 1 above.

 Fair value of financial instruments